oneminch/Notes/JavaScript.md

 - Script execution blocks page rendering.
 - `async` and `defer` allow scripts to be downloaded in a separate thread without interfering with the page loading process.
 - `async` execute as soon as the download is complete.
-They should be used to load independent scripts and background scripts that don't interfere with rendering. e.g. loading data that could be used later on.
+They should be used to load independent scripts and background scripts that don't interfere with rendering.
+    - e.g. loading data that could be used later on.
+- `defer` is similar to `async` but script is executed after document is done being parsed.
-- `defer`red scripts will run in the order they appear in the page; they get executed as soon as the script and content have finished downloading.
+    - Scripts will run in the order they appear in the page; they get executed as soon as the script and content have finished downloading.
 - It's important to use the appropriate attributes and context to load scripts.

 ![script-loading.jpg](/assets/images/js.script-loading.jpg)